The average cost of a motor vehicle these days is $31‚000.

 It’s a price tag few can afford‚ especially with traditional‚ 60-month loan‚ which breaks down to more than $500 monthly.

-Our Los Angeles bankruptcy lawyers know that is why many are turning to loans that stretch anywhere from 75 to 100 months‚ extending repayment lengths by several years.
+Our Woodland Hills bankruptcy lawyers know that is why many are turning to loans that stretch anywhere from 75 to 100 months‚ extending repayment lengths by several years.

 The practice‚ which has financial pros and cons‚ has increased as consumers‚ still on shaky financial ground‚ are seeking to keep payments low‚ while banks are just now loosening the reins and allowing longer-term loans.